 Optimizing Your Website: So you have a website that you created to sell and market your company’s products and services.
-Getting your business’s website created is one thing but making to visible to your audience, consumers is other.
-It takes quite an effort to do the later.
+Getting your business’s website created is one thing but making it visible to your audience, consumers is another.
+It takes quite an effort to do them latter.
 However, it is possible.
-The first thing that you have to do is optimizing your website.
+The first thing that you have to do is optimize your website.
 This is one of the very basic fundamentals of SEO or Search Engine Optimization.

-Now that you have understood a little about seo and the importance of optimizing your website, you must be wanting to get started.
-Hiring a SEO professional is the best thing to do.
+Now that you have understood a little about SEO and the importance of optimizing your website, you must be wanting to get started.
+Hiring an SEO professional is the best thing to do.
 Or, you can try optimizing your website by yourself.
-But, you need to have a proper training.
+But, you need to have proper training.
 Before you get started, here are some key points to remember when you start optimizing the website:

-Last but not the least, how good your website looks?
+- Last but not the least, how good optimizing your website looks?
 Is it easy to navigate around?
 Does your website looks safe?